ILIAS-eLearning/ILIAS/templates/default/guidelines_scss-coding.md

 When including a file with @use from a dependency you MUST use a namespace.
 This namespace SHOULD be the same everywhere e.g. the namespace for Bootstrap 3 is btstrp3.

 Division with a slash (e.g. "10px / 2") outside of calc() is deprecated and MUST NOT be used.
-You MUST use math.div() instead or multiplication (e.g. $il-padding-small / 2 could be substituted with $il-padding-small * 0.5)
+You MUST use math.div() instead or multiplication (e.g. "$il-padding-small / 2" could be substituted with "$il-padding-small * 0.5")

 Functions SHOULD throw an error if an incorrect input can be detected.